Why do we need a microscope?

 One of the benefits of using a digital microscope for coins and artefacts is that you have the ability to take very pin sharp photographs to add to your finds database.

 Another great bonus is that if your eyes are as bad as mine seem to be, it makes the whole process far easier.
-The final great bonus is that because your find get magnified on a screen, it allows you to use both hands to manipulate the coin or artefact.
+The final great bonus is that because your finds get magnified on a screen, it allows you to use both hands to manipulate the coin or artefact.

 I have a great article on how to clean old coins here.
 The methods used in this article are so much easier when finds are magnified and you can use the tools with both hands.